rodrigopradot/mvp-agente-iso27001/README.md

 Built with Retrieval-Augmented Generation (RAG): your documents are chunked, embedded locally, and stored in a vector database — no data leaves your infrastructure except the query sent to the Groq LLM API.

+Use this MVP as an example to build any knowledge RAG system to work with your data locally

 ---

 ## Features